mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 2. Run the Nuxt app in terminal 2:
     - `cd frontend`
     - `npm run dev` (at `http://localhost:3001` you should see "Hello from Rails!" and "Hello from Nuxt!")
+      - If you only see "Hello from Nuxt!" and not "Hello from Rails!", don't panic.
+In my experience, sometimes the backend starts up properly right away and other times it can take about 5 minutes.
 3. Stop the frontend and the backend servers by pressing `command + c` in their respective terminals.

 ## Deploy To Prod (Fly.io)